m-lamonaca/programming-notes/GraphQL.md

 ### Operation Name

 The *operation type* is either `query`, `mutation`, or `subscription` and describes what type of operation it's intended to be done.
 The operation type is required unless when using the *query shorthand syntax*, in which case it's not possible to supply a name or variable definitions for the operation.

 The *operation name* is a meaningful and explicit name for the operation.
 It is only required in multi-operation documents, but its use is encouraged because it is very helpful for debugging and server-side logging.
-When something goes wrong it is easier to identify a query in thecodebase by name instead of trying to decipher the contents.
+When something goes wrong it is easier to identify a query in the codebase by name instead of trying to decipher the contents.

 ```graphql
 query Operation {